 “Curtain up mate” Noble shouted.

-Larry swollowed hard and stepped out onto the stage, the stage lights blinding his view.
+Larry swallowed hard and stepped out onto the stage, the stage lights blinding his view.
 I am home Larry thought…I’m home.

-Noel is producing, directing and co-writer on a new Aussie musical called Audrey Hepburn and I Consider Our Assets which open on 29th Oct at the Melba Spiegeltent, Melbourne
+Noel is producing, directing and co-writer on a new Aussie musical called Audrey Hepburn and I Consider Our Assets which opens on 29th Oct at the Melba Spiegeltent, Melbourne

 BOOK NOW FOR THE 29th OCT Preview